animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 Since none of the coordinate systems are assumed to be simultaneous in time and they are each inertial, neither relativity of simultaneity nor acceleration enter the picture, these being the usual resolutions to special/general relativity and Lorentz transformation paradoxes.

-(Next step: system of equations to get absolute locations and times, and formal contradiction)
+(Next step: system of equations, and derivation of formal contradiction)